Homer20/Homer20/README.md

 <h1 align="center">Hello, I'm Dhaval 👋</h1>

-### I am a Computing Science student at the University of Alberta.
-I am passionate about using technology to solve real-world problems and make a positive impact.
+<h3 align="center">I am a Computing Science student at the University of Alberta.
+I am passionate about using technology to solve real-world problems and make a positive impact.</h3>

 ![](https://komarev.com/ghpvc/?username=Homer20)